Creating A To Do List In WordPress

 Show Date To-Do Was Added

-If this option is enabled, the date the to-do list was added will show on your To-Do Items table …
+Enabling this option displays the date the To-Do Items table was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign items to other users …

 Assign To-Do Items to Users